 When you get your first cast iron pan, you’ll need to season it – but what does that even mean, and how do you do it?
 Why are you supposed to use avocado oil to season a cast iron pan, and what happens if you don’t?
 And what’s with all that grease?

-Cast iron skillets and pans have been around forever, but I’m only just now jumping on board.
+Cast iron skillets and pans have been around forever, but I’m just now jumping on board.

-My husband finally convinced me to switch from (toxic!) non-stick pans to cast iron.
+My husband recently convinced me to switch from (toxic!) non-stick pans to cast iron.
 I didn’t think I’d enjoy cooking with my cast iron frying pan.
 I mean, it weighs a ton!
-No more flipping pancakes, everyone…

 So, I told him there was no way I could cook with that.
 “But it’s free!” he said.
 Yep, he loves a bargain.

 It turns out I was much too hasty.
 After a couple of hours, he returned with this ugly old pan and talk about transformation!
 It looked brand new.
 Well, you know, much newer than it did before, anyway.

 Pretty neat, huh?
 Nothing sticks to it, either.
 Not eggs, not bacon, not even pancakes.

 It turns out I love cooking with a cast iron skillet!
 I can’t lift it, but it also doesn’t wobble on the stove.
 It’s hot everywhere in the pan, not just in the middle.
 It doesn’t stick.
 It tastes awesome.

 There’s nothing I don’t love about it – well, maybe only that it doesn’t go in the dishwasher and you don’t use soap.
 It feels a bit strange to wash without soapy water!

 It also always looks a bit “dirty,” but I’ll get used to that, especially when you consider that toxic non-stick layers are much dirtier in reality!